Thomas Robinson, 1st Baron Grantham: Early life

 Robinson was a younger son of Sir William Robinson, Bt (1655–1736) of Newby-on-Swale, Yorkshire, who was Member of Parliament for York from 1697 to 1722.
 His elder brother was Rear Admiral Sir Tancred Robinson.

-He had been a scholar and minor fellow of Trinity College, Cambridge.
+He was educated at Westminster School and Trinity College, Cambridge, where he matriculated in 1712, gained a scholarship in 1714, and graduated B.A.
+1716, M.A.
+1719.
+He gained a fellowship at Trinity in 1718, and was admitted to the Middle Temple in 1723.

 Career

 Robinson gained his earliest diplomatic experience in Paris.
-At the 1727 British general election he was returned as Member of Parliament for Thirsk on the Frankland interest, after his eldest brother, for whom the seat had originally been intended, resigned his pretensions to him.
+At the 1727 British general election he was returned as Member of Parliament for the pocket borough of Thirsk on the Frankland interest, after his eldest brother, for whom the seat had originally been intended, resigned his pretensions to him.
 He was absent, presumably on account of his diplomatic duties, from all the recorded divisions of that Parliament.
 After Paris he went to Vienna, where he was English ambassador from 1730 to 1748.
 During 1741 he sought to make peace between the empress Maria Theresa and Frederick the Great, but in vain, and in 1748 he represented his country at the Congress of Aix-la-Chapelle.
 He was made a Knight Companion of the Bath in 1742.

 Returning to England Robinson sat in parliament for Christchurch from 1749 to 1761.
 In 1750, he was appointed to the Privy Council.